Kush-17/Kush-17/README.md

 <h1 align="center">Hi 👋, I'm Kush Dalsaniya</h1>
 <h2 align="center">Welcome to My GitHub Profile!</h2>
 <h4 align="center">I'm thrilled to have you here.
-I'm a passionate Full Stack Developer with a sprinkle of Android development expertise. 🚀<br>
+I'm a passionate Full Stack Developer with a sprinkle of Android development expertise. 🚀
-My journey in tech began with a fascination for coding in C/C++ and exploring the depths of Data Structures and Algorithms.⭐️ <br>
+My journey in tech began with a fascination for coding in C/C++ and exploring the depths of Data Structures and Algorithms (DSA).⭐️<br>
 Over time, I've honed my skills to become proficient in these areas.⏳<br> I constantly seek to upgrade my skills and stay ahead in the evolving tech landscape.</h4>
 <img align ="right" width="400px" alt="Code" src=git_animate.gif>